owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 * Property-based testing is not only for pure functions!
   - Effectful actions
   - Integration tests
-* Process
+* Process (iterative)
     - Think about the specification first
-    - Think about how generators and tests should work, rewrite them
+    - Think about how generators and tests should work
     - Get minimal examples of failures, fix the implementation
 * Using them in Komposition:
-  - Made refactoring and evolving large parts of the system tractable and much more safe
+  - Made refactoring and evolving large parts of the system tractable and safer
   - Found existing errors in my thinking, my tests, my implementation
   - It's been a joy